josedv82/Swift_Learning_Resources/README.md

 - [Sergio Becerril Youtube Channel](https://www.youtube.com/sergiobecerril) For those searching for content in Spanish, Sergio has a channel with some videos of SwiftUI.
 He does a great job at explaining SwiftUI concepts and creating engaging and easy-to-follow videos.

+Finally, this [compilation of resources, links and publications](https://github.com/Juanpe/About-SwiftUI) by [JuanPe Catalan](https://twitter.com/JuanpeCatalan) is a must visit.
+There are tones of links here and while I haven't checked all of them, it is a good guide to stay on top or articles and news regarding swiftUI.

 ## 3. Xcode IDE
 Xcode is the IDE where apps are coded.
 As of last week, I am currently running the 11.6 version.
 Resources I used to get started: